 A beautiful half-mile walk along Basin Road from downtown Juneau leads to the intriguing Last Chance Mining Museum.
 The former Alaska-Juneau Gold Mining Company complex is now a museum where you can view the remains of the compressor house and examine tools from what was once the world's largest hard-rock gold mine.

 Sealaska Heritage Institute's Walter Soboleff Building in downtown Juneau is home to the largest collection of Tlingit, Haida, and Tsimshian art in Alaska.
 Visitors can explore an authentic clan house, exhibits, and view contemporary Alaska Native art installations, including the stunning red metal artwork on the building’s exterior.
+The Sealaska Heritage Institute Arts Campus is a gathering place and educational facility for artists, with indoor-outdoor studio space, artwork on display, and an outdoor event space for performances and markets.

 It's best to be prepared for a variety of weather conditions while on your adventures in Juneau.
 Summer temperatures are mild, with highs in the mid-60s, and the area receives frequent precipitation since it's located in a temperate rainforest.
 Be sure to pack a raincoat and a couple of extra layers and you'll be set.
 Like the rest of Alaska, Juneau’s summer days are long and winter days are short, with up to 18 hours of daylight at summer solstice in June to just a few hours of daylight at winter solstice in December.